Back to news

 6. Community gets notified, with guidance on remediation

 That sequence balances public awareness against the simple fact that fixes take time to do right.
-The 90-day window is the industry norm, popularised by Google Project Zero, and you'll see it written into the security policies of major projects (GitHub, langgenius/dify security policy).
-On OpenClaw's CVE-2026-25253, the patch reportedly landed within 48 hours of disclosure, though that figure may be conflated with a separate Ethiack-disclosed OpenClaw RCE that was confirmed patched in that timeframe (Blink Blog, OpenClaw CVEs 2026 timeline).
+The 90-day window is the industry norm, popularised by Google Project Zero, and you'll see it written into the security policies of major projects (GitHub, langgenius/dify security policy (opens in a new tab)).
+On OpenClaw's CVE-2026-25253, the patch reportedly landed within 48 hours of disclosure, though that figure may be conflated with a separate Ethiack-disclosed OpenClaw RCE that was confirmed patched in that timeframe (Blink Blog, OpenClaw CVEs 2026 timeline (opens in a new tab)).
 Either way, fast turnaround plus open communication is now the bar people expect.

 Bumblebee and Supply Chain Security